 The Formal Safety Assessment (FSA) methodology adopted by the International Maritime Organization (IMO) is a structured and systematic process, recommended for assessment and control of maritime risks.
 Recognized elements include risk analysis and cost-benefit assessment.

-The International Maritime Organization first adopted FSA in 2002, through MSC/Circ.1023/MEPC/Circ.392, recommending the use of FSA for the maritime sector.
-The current version of the procedure is described in MSC-MEPC.e/Circ.12/Rev2.
+IMO first adopted FSA in 2002, recommending the use of FSA for the maritime sector.
+The current version of the procedure is described in MSC-MEPC.2/Circ.12/Rev2 Revised guidelines for Formal Safety Assessment (FSA) for use in the IMO rule-making process [4].

 IALA has a Risk Management Toolbox that contains qualitative and quantitative models.
 These proven models are suitable for use with OREI.
-IALA Guideline G1121 should be referred to during marine spatial planning for OREI, and

-for more information and guidance on risk management including the use of simulation, refer to IALA Guideline G1018.
+IALA Guideline G1121 should be referred to for marine spatial planning for OREI. and IALA Guideline G1018 Risk Management [5] should be consulted for more information and guidance on risk management including the use of simulation.

 Mitigation Measures

-IMO Resolution A.671(16) safety zones and safety of navigation around offshore installations and structures states that: “Every coastal State which authorizes and regulates the operation and use of offshore installations and structures under its jurisdiction should (…) take adequate measures to prevent infringement of safety zones around such offshore installations or structures.
+IMO Resolution A.671(16) Safety zones and safety of navigation around offshore installations and structures [6] states that: “Every coastal State which authorizes and regulates the operation and use of offshore installations and structures under its jurisdiction should (…) take adequate measures to prevent infringement of safety zones around such offshore installations or structures.
 Such measures may include effective lights and sound signals, racons, permanent visual look-out and radar watch, listening for and warning vessels on VHF channel 16 or other appropriate radio frequencies and the establishment of vessel traffic services.”

 Risk mitigation measures for scenarios in, and around, OREI could include, but are not limited to: